kratikakg/MovieLaLaLa/README.md

+# MovieLaLaLa
-# MovieLaLaLa | Javascript, ReactJS, API
+Using Javascript, ReactJS, API

 -MovieLaLaLa is a user-friendly web application that leverages the OMDB API service to provide a convenient movie search and information platform.